Skip to content

 Source code in opensourceleg/actuators/tmotor.py

-if not self._entered:
+if not self.is_offline and self._canman:

 )